johnfairh/Bebop/docs/options.md

 by default in the docs directory.
 * `undocumented-json` generates a report about undocumented definitions, by default in the docs directory.
+* `unresolved-json` generates a report about unresolved potential autolinks, by default in the docs directory.
 * `theme` is different: it can't be set alongside any others, and copies the selected theme's raw files into the output directory.
 Use this to get a copy of the theme to start customizing it.